sshreya08/Gophercises/Gophercises/gophercises17/README.md

-# TASK MANAGER
+# SECRET API KEY MANAGER
-In this exercise we are creating command line tool for todo tasks.
+In this exercise we are managing Secret API key and other secrets

 ```
 We can perform following tasks through this
-1. Add task to the tasks list
-2. List tasks from the tasks list
-3. Mark a task as complete
+1. Set API Key
+2. Get API Key
 ```

 ```